What is asset performance management (APM)?

 Edge AI runs machine learning models directly on hardware deployed at or near the asset - on an industrial edge gateway or ruggedised appliance.
 This provides sub-second alert latency, local data privacy, and continuous operation during network outages.
 Cloud AI processes data centrally, enabling fleet-wide learning, cross-site analytics, and complex model training that require more compute than edge hardware can provide.
 PETRAN’s hybrid architecture runs time-critical inference at the edge for real-time alerts and agentic actions, while synchronising with the cloud hub for fleet-level analytics, RUL forecasting, model updates, and enterprise reporting.

-How accurate is remaining useful life (RUL) prediction?
+How accurate is Remaining Useful Life (RUL) prediction?

 RUL prediction accuracy depends on asset type, sensor coverage, operating regime consistency, and available historical data.
 For well-instrumented rotating equipment (pumps, motors, compressors) operating in consistent regimes, PETRAN’s RUL predictions typically achieve ±15–25% accuracy within the first 90 days, improving to ±10–15% as site-specific data accumulates.
 RUL is always presented with confidence intervals - not as a single point estimate - enabling maintenance planners to understand the range of uncertainty when scheduling interventions.
 Accuracy improves continuously as the model is retrained on actual failure outcomes.